aeneas is a Python/C library and a set of tools to automagically synchronize audio and text (aka forced alignment).

 - MFCC and DTW computed via Python C extensions to reduce the processing time

-- On Linux, eSpeak called via a Python C extension for faster audio synthesis
+- Default TTS (eSpeak) called via a Python C extension for fast audio synthesis

 - Batch processing of multiple audio/text pairs

 - Download audio from a YouTube video